Committee on Theater & Performance Studies

 Ben Carcello worked for two years as Technical Director at Presbyterian College.
 He has also worked as a carpenter for Lookingglass Theatre Company and Chicago Shakepeare Theater.
 He holds a bachelor’s degree in Theatre Design and Production from Illinois State University.

-Connor Ciesil is a Chicago based composer and sound designer originally from Wauconda, Illinois.
-Since graduating from The Theatre School at DePaul University his work has been featured in Illinois, Michigan, and Baltimore.
+Joyce Murphy is a Chicago-based composer and sound designer originally from Wauconda, Illinois.
+Since graduating from The Theatre School at DePaul University her work has been featured in Illinois, Michigan, and Baltimore.

 Brian Maschka most recently served as a Stage Manager at Steppenwolf working on The Burn, The Rembrandt, Monster, Linda Vista, Visiting Edna, Love Kills, Mary Page Marlowe and Domesticated.
 Previously he was the Production Manager for Chicago Children's Theatre including the productions of Edward Tulane and Wonderland.
 He spent two years as the Production Coordinator for the Dance Department at the University of Illinois Urbana-Champaign and Production Managed the 2003 season at Barrington Stage.
 New York credits include eight years with the Museum of the City of New York's Perform Series, Frost/Nixon on Broadway, Anna Nicole at Brooklyn Academy of Music, and multiple shows at Playwrights Horizon, The Zipper, DR2 Theatre, The Play Company at 59E59, and Mint Theater Company.
 Regional venues include Weston Playhouse, Florida Repertory Theatre, and Syracuse Stage.